amaduswaray/amablog/src/posts/coding-blog-peace-with-techstack.md

 ```

 I really enjoyed learning functional programming.
 This was some of the most satisfying code I’d ever written.
-Elixir’s pattern matching and multiple function clauses eliminate the need for traditional conditionals—you just define multiple versions of the same function for different cases.
+Elixir’s pattern matching and multiple function clauses eliminate the need for traditional conditionals, you just define multiple versions of the same function for different cases.

 And don’t get me started on Elixir’s one-liners.
 You’re not going to find many languages that let you parse Markdown to HTML this cleanly: